jakechai/ComfyUI-JakeUpgrade/README.md

 3. Add more random boxes to the background for Adv 3D Viewer node.

 - 2026-01-31 - v2.5.3
 1. Add SAM3D Mesh Sequence From Video node to get mesh sequence from video using SAM3D.
-Need ComfyUI-SAM3DBody installed.
+Need to install [ComfyUI-SAM3DBody](https://github.com/PozzettiAndrea/ComfyUI-SAM3DBody).

 ## Installation
 1. `git clone https://github.com/jakechai/ComfyUI-JakeUpgrade` into the `custom_nodes` folder